 Donate, Repurpose or Recycle Old Clothing

 Don’t toss that perfectly good T-shirt in the trash.
 Though you’ve outgrown its graphic, plenty of others and a plethora of new programs will happily accept your garment.
 The Red Cross, Goodwill and other organizations take donations at a number of drop-off spots around the country.
 Levi’s accepts them through their Repair.
 Reimagine.
 Recycle.
 Initiative.
 Taylor Stitch welcomes older designs of their own — they repair and resell them on their Restitch Clothing page.
 At their stores, Nike gathers used shoes from any brand for employment in the Nike Grind program.
-The broken-down material has been used to make basketball courts, shared bike stations, and even other sneakers. -Evan Malachosky, Assistant Editor
+The broken-down material has been used to make basketball courts, shared bike stations, and even other sneakers. -Evan Malachosky, Associate Editor

 Grow Your Own Herbs and Vegetables